Graduate Program FAQ

 Besides a graduate assistantship or tuition waiver, what funding opportunities are available? [top]

 The Graduate School has a helpful page on financing your graduate education.
-Also, Human Resources maintains a list of student job openings on campus, and other departments and offices on campus occasionally have graduate assistantship openings.
+In recent years, approximately one quarter of students in the M.A. program have held graduate assistantships or other forms of employment in other departments.
+Human Resources maintains a list of student job openings on campus, and other departments and offices on campus occasionally list graduate assistantship openings.

 Do you pay for admitted students to visit NIU before deciding whether to come? [top]